The Goon Show: Stage

 Birmingham Comedy Festival produced a theatre production as part of their festival in 2014 staging two Milligan Goon Show scripts, The Canal and The Phantom Head Shaver (of Brighton).
 The festival produced a second touring production in 2017 featuring two more Milligan scripts, The House Of Teeth and The Jet Propelled Guided NAAFI.
 Both runs were sanctioned by Norma Farnes and Spike Milligan Productions.
 The festival returned to The Goon Show in 2023 to mark the centenary of the birth of Larry Stephens, staging The Seagoon Memoirs and The Moriarty Murder Mystery.
 Cast: Sellers - Richard Usher; Milligan - Robert Coletta (2014), Mark Earby (2017, 2023), Secombe - Jimm Rennie (2014, 2023), Stephan Bessant (2017); Wallace Greenslade/ Valentine Dyal - Phil Hemming (2014, 2017), Ian Danter (2024).
 Director by Robert F. Ball (2014, 2017); Director/Producer Dave Freak.
+The company were commissioned in 2026 by the Goon Show Preservation Society to air further episodes to mark The Goon Show's 75th anniversary.